comfortblanket/calendar_creator/README.md

 The event style dicts have the following options, with default values in parentheses (many defaults come from the `settings` dict above):

-    font-size (event-font-size)
-    font-family (event-font-family)
-    font-style (event-font-style)
-    color (event-color)
-    pts-before (event-pts-before)
-    pts-after (event-pts-after)
+    special (False) whether this is a special event

+    font-size (special-event-font-size if special, else event-font-size)
+    font-family (special-event-font-family if special, else event-font-family)
+    font-style (special-event-font-style if special, else event-font-style)
+    color (special-event-color if special, else event-color)
+    pts-before (special-event-pts-before if special, else event-pts-before)
+    pts-after (special-event-pts-after if special, else event-pts-after)

-    halign (L) horizontal alignment of text in date cell, value can be L, C, or R adjust-x-pts (0) amount in points to adjust placement of text in x direction adjust-y-pts (0) amount in points to adjust placement of text in y direction increment-line (True) whether to increment the line count after writing out the text of this event
+    halign (C if special, else L) horizontal alignment of text in date cell, value can be L, C, or R adjust-x-pts (0) amount in points to adjust placement of text in x direction adjust-y-pts (-72*(margin-cell-top)/2 if special, else 0) amount in points to adjust placement of text in y direction increment-line (True) whether to increment the line count after writing out the text of this event

+Note that special events are simply regular events with slightly different defaults, and they are placed in the date cell in a column which begins to the right of the date's number, instead of below it.
+These events are tracked separately from regular events, and so they can easily overlap with each other if you have too many special events and you don't adjust positions.

 ### Example